 Quick checklist

-- Confirm the ELD provider is registered if ELD rules apply.
+- Confirm the ELD provider is on the FMCSA registered ELD list if ELD rules apply.

-- Test record transfer and export steps before the audit.
+- Test the record transfer and export steps before the audit — do not assume the steps you used last year still work.

-- Review unassigned driving, edits, annotations, and malfunctions.
+- Review unassigned driving, edits, annotations, and any malfunction or diagnostic events.

-- Save driver instructions and malfunction process notes.
+- Save driver instructions and the malfunction recordkeeping process in the audit packet.

 Why this matters